Mike Evans Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- In 10 matchups with the Falcons, Evans has had a touchdown catch five times (including multiple scores three times).
+- Evans, in 10 matchups, had a touchdown catch five times.
+And he had multiple TDs in three of those five games.

 - Note: Evans' stats vs. Falcons date back to 2016.